justin-m-johnson/homelab/README.md

 # Implementation

+0 - Pre-Commit Install
+This  folder has a .pre-commmit-config.yaml file.
+You can read more here: [Pre-Commit](https://pre-commit.com/) You will want to have pre-commits installed on your working instance and can automate this using Ansible Scripts.
+In a "Shift-left" mentality you want to ensure that you are providing developers with the tools required to check their code before committing.
+Some examples of code checking before committing is using tools that will "Lint" your code as well as code scanning (ex.
+Black for Python, trimming whitepace, secrets scanning, etc.).

 1 - SIEM Setup
 This sets up the cloud-init image, clones the image, provisions the VM, creates the docker environment, and pulls the Wazuh and Splunk docker containers down.